How To Improve Electrolyte Wetting Level

 Figure 1.
 Thermal runaway of battery cell

-2. Electrolyte Wetting Improvement Program
+2. Strategies to Improve Electrolyte Wetting

 For the problem of poor electrolyte wetting, it can be improved by adjusting the electrolyte formulation, modifying the parameters of the production process of the electrode core and other programs: